-4. To appoint Mr. Nagesh Ramakrishnaiah Kalavathi as Non-Executive Director of the Company and in this regard if thought fit to pass, with or without modification(s) the following resolution as an Ordinary Resolution:
+4. To appoint Mr. Joydeep Mukherjee as Non-Executive Director of the Company and in this regard if thought fit to pass, with or without modification(s) the following resolution as an Ordinary Resolution:

-"RESOLVED THAT pursuant to the provisions of Sections 152, 161 and all other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Appointment and Qualification of Directors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof for the time being in force), Mr. Nagesh Ramakrishnaiah Kalavathi (Holding DIN: 0009690467), who was appointed as an Additional Director by the Board of Directors through resolution passed by circulation under Section 175 of Companies Act, 2013 with effect from 23 August 2022 and who holds office of Director up to the date of this Annual General Meeting pursuant to Section 161 of the Companies Act, 2013 read with Articles of Association of the Company and in respect of whom the Company has received a notice in writing from a shareholder under Section 160 of the Companies Act, 2013, proposing his candidature for the office of Director be and is hereby appointed as a Director of the Company, liable to retire by rotation."
+"RESOLVED THAT Mr. Joydeep Mukherjee (holding DIN 06648469) who has been appointed by the Board of Directors, as an Additional Director of the Company with effect from 01 April 2023 in terms of section 161 of the Companies Act, 2013, and in respect of whom the Company has received a notice in writing under section 160 of the Companies Act, 2013 from a member proposing his candidature for the office of Director, be and is hereby appointed as a Director of the Company liable to retire by rotation".